xiaoachen98/Open-LLaVA-NeXT/README.md

 ## 💡 Highlights

-- 🔥 All training data are open-sourced.
+- 🔥 All training data and checkpoints at each stage are open-sourced, friendly for research usage.
 - 🔥 Able to reproduce the results of **[LLaVA-NeXT](https://llava-vl.github.io/blog/2024-05-10-llava-next-stronger-llms/)**.
 - 🔥 Based on the **[LLaVA](https://github.com/haotian-liu/LLaVA)** codebase with minimal modification, easy to follow.